 Fjallsárlón glacial lagoon

-I am sure that you will enjoy visiting the beautiful Breiðamerkursandur-Fellsfjara beach as much as I do - have a lovely time, but let's always be careful here.
+I am sure that you will enjoy visiting the beautiful Breiðamerkursandur - the Eystri-Fellsfjara and Vestri-Fellsfjara beaches as much as I do - have a lovely time, but let's always be careful here.

 Andere interessante Blogs

 Fantastische WinterweltWinter in Island kann so unbeschreiblich schön sein.
 Jetzt im Januar zeigt sich auch hier auf der nördlichen Seite der Halbinsel Snaefellsnes die Sonne immer öfter .... die Natur hat in jeder JahresMehr lesen

 WinterfarbenDieses Foto habe ich vorhin einfach so mal nebenbei bei meiner Überfahrt über den Bergpass auf Snæfellsnes gemacht....
 Der Himmel war in den typischen Babyfarben abwechselt rosa und hellblau getauchMehr lesen

 Blockbuster Filme in IslandIsland ist jetzt auf der karte für viele grosse Filmemacher.
 Hier wurden schon lange viele filme gedreht aber 2012 war das aller beste Jahr.
 Und es geht immer weiter und viele Filmemacher freuen sicMehr lesen